Set a quit date

 - Choose an easy day to stop smoking.

-- One when you won’t be under much pressure, but will have plenty to occupy you.
+- One when you won’t be under much pressure and will have plenty to occupy you.

 - Stick to your Quit date.